 Following is a brief overview of the course on The Twelve Core Action Values.
-Let's work together to assure that we see the same sorts of outcomes for Children's Hospital of New Orleans, and for the children and families you serve!
+Let's work together to assure that we see the same sorts of outcomes for Tri-County Health Care, and for the patients and families you serve!
 Thank you for your devotion and commitment.
 And remember - these are your values.
-You Dat!